fathimasanha/myfirsttesting/README.md

-# myfirsttesting
+# myfirstrep
-it is test practice for java project
+It is test practice for java project